mattst/sublime-single-trailing-new-line/README.md

-## Single Trailing New Line - Package for Sublime Text
+## Single Trailing Newline - Package for Sublime Text

 This Sublime Text package makes sure that there is exactly one trailing newline at the end of a file.

-All the whitespace and trailing newlines at the end of the file (if any) are removed and a single newline is inserted.
-Note that empty files (a file size of zero) are deliberately ignored and will not have a newline inserted into them.
+All the whitespace and trailing newlines at the end of the file (if any) are removed and then a single newline is inserted.

+Empty files, those with a file size of zero, are deliberately ignored and will not have a newline inserted.

 Note: This is different from the `ensure_newline_at_eof_on_save` setting which makes sure that there is *at least one trailing newline* at the end of the file, rather than making sure that there is *exactly one trailing newline* at the end of the file.